jpuritz/dDocent/assembly.md

 2. To use the methods of dDocent (via rainbow) to assemble reference contigs
 3. To learn how optimize a de novo reference assembly

-# Tutorial
-*dDocent must be properly installed for this tutorial to work*

-## Tutorial
 *dDocent must be properly installed for this tutorial to work*

 Start by downloading a small test dataset